 - Select plants that are known to attract pollinators in your area.
 Many of these will be native plants.
 You can learn what pollinator-friendly plants grow in your part of the country from the North American Pollinator Protection Campaign (NAPPC) and the Pollinator Partnership.

 - To attract different types of pollinators choose flowers with a variety of flower shapes and colors.
-NAPPC also has a guide to the types of flowers that appeal to the different pollinators, at: Guide to Attracting Different Pollinators with Flowers.
+NAPPC also has a guide to the types of flowers that appeal to the different pollinators, at: Guide to Attracting Different Pollinators with Native Flowers.

 In addition to planting flowers that attract pollinators, you can take other steps to bring pollinators to your garden, such as: